Choosing your wedding photographer | Who do you go with & how do you decide?

 This sounds obvious right?

 You’ll most likely figure this out the minute you meet with them.
 That’s why it’s really important to meet with your photographer, or even meet with a few photographers, before booking.
-If the conversation flows, you have a few jokes, they share your vision of the day, they can give you some helpful tips – great!
+If the conversation flows, you have a few jokes, they share your vision of the day, give you some helpful tips – Great!
+You’re on to a winner!

 If the conversation is stop/start, feels difficult and forced, it feels overly “businessy”, they don’t get your sense of humour – run!